-Dr Peter Groves is a Consultant Interventional Cardiologist based at the University Hospital of Wales, Cardiff since 1996.
+Professor Peter Groves is a Consultant Interventional Cardiologist based at the University Hospital of Wales, Cardiff since 1996.
 He served as Clinical Director of Cardiothoracic Services from 2002 to 2009.
-Dr Groves undertakes percutaneous cardiac procedures for structural and coronary heart disease and leads the Structural Heart Disease Interventional Programme in South-East Wales.
+Professor Groves undertakes percutaneous cardiac procedures for structural and coronary heart disease and leads the Structural Heart Disease Interventional Programme in South-East Wales.

-Dr Groves qualified from the University of Newcastle-Upon-Tyne Medical School in 1984 MBBS (Hons).
+Professor Groves qualified from the University of Newcastle-Upon-Tyne Medical School in 1984 MBBS (Hons).
 He completed General Medical training in the Newcastle University Hospitals culminating in MRCP and began his specialist Cardiology training in Cardiff in 1988.
 He undertook Cardiovascular scientific and clinical research in Cardiff (BHF Fellowship; MD awarded by the University of Newcastle-Upon-Tyne in 1993) and at the University of Freiburg (Alexander von Humboldt Scholar).
-Dr Groves was Senior Registrar in Cardiology at the Royal Brompton and National Heart Hospital, London 1994-1996.
+Professor Groves was Senior Registrar in Cardiology at the Royal Brompton and National Heart Hospital, London 1994-1996.

 Professor Groves was appointed as Chair of the Medical Technologies Advisory Committee in 2016.

 Professor Fiona Denison

 Fiona Denison is a Professor of Translational Obstetrics at the University Edinburgh of MRC.
 She holds a clinical academic and obstetric lead for maternal obesity.
 She has a specific interest in the design and development of innovative new technologies for clinical care across a range of specialties including obstetrics, midwifery and anaesthetics.